xTool F1 Ultra vs ComMarker B6 MOPA: Which Laser Is Right for You?

 ComMarker B6 MOPA: Key Specs and Strengths

 The ComMarker B6 MOPA is a focused, purpose-built fiber laser engraver powered by a JPT M7 MOPA laser source.
-It's available in 20W, 30W, and 60W configurations, with the 20W and 60W being the most popular for small business use.
-If your primary work involves metal — especially stainless steel, titanium, anodized aluminum, or brass — this machine deserves serious attention.
+Available in 20W, 30W, and 60W configurations, with the 20W and 60W being most popular for small business use.

 Quick specs (20W version):